hphelion/documentation/commercial/GA1/commercial.update-101-troubleshooting.md

 * If this issue is repeatedly encountered on a physical environment, the network infrastucture should be inspected for errors.

-* Similar error messages to the error noted in the Symptom may occur with long running processes, such as database creation/upgrade steps.
+* Similar error messages might occur with long running processes, such as database creation/upgrade steps.
 These cases will generally have partial program execution log output immediately before the broken pipe message visible.

-	Should this be the case, Ansible and OpenSSH may need to have their configuration files tuned to meet the needs of the environment.
+	In this case, Ansible and OpenSSH might need to have their configuration files tuned to meet the needs of the environment.

 	Consult the Ansible configuration file to see available connection settings `ssh_args`, `timeout`, and `pipelining`.

 	See the [ansible/examples/ansible.cfg GitHub](https://github.com/ansible/ansible/blob/release1.7.0/examples/ansible.cfg).

-	Because Ansible uses OpenSSH, please reference the ssh_config manual, in paricular the ServerAliveInterval and ServerAliveCountMax options.
+	Because Ansible uses OpenSSH, refer to the ssh_config man page, in paricular the ServerAliveInterval and ServerAliveCountMax options.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>